-Laura is the Assistant Director of Bronx Loaf.
-She taught Literature and Writing for 10 years in the Bronx.
-Seven of those years were at the Bronx Academy of Letters, home base of Bronx Loaf.
-She currently teaches 7th grade English at the Hommocks Middle School in Larchmont, NY.
-She loves working with young people and is constantly inspired by their creativity and energy.
+Laura is the Co–Director of Bronx Loaf.
+She taught literature and writing for 10 years in the Bronx and currently teaches 8th grade English at the Hommocks Middle School in Larchmont, NY.
+She loves working with young people and is inspired by their creativity and energy.
 At Bronx Loaf, she organizes the conference, helping to plan the workshops, schedule, and activities.
 When she is not in the classroom or managing Bronx Loaf, Laura likes to travel, go to concerts, and hang out with her adorable cat, Eve.

 John teaches 10th Grade ELA at The Brooklyn Institute for Liberal Arts.
 In March 2014, he left his two-and-a-half year-long career in book publishing to pursue a career teaching English through the New York City Teaching Fellows.
 He is very happy with the change he made, and he sees Bronx Loaf as the ideal combination of his passions for both education and for helping people who feel already passionate about writing to improve their work in a productive and collaborative way.
 While not working in the classroom or grading or lesson planning, he keeps himself busy by writing, reading, talking about writing and reading, and exploring the city with his friends.